koral--/android-gradle-localization-plugin/README.md

 possible values:
  * `ALWAYS` - brackets are always escaped.
 Eg. "&lt;" in source becomes "&amp;lt;" in output XML
  * `NEVER` - brackets are never escaped.
 Eg. "&lt;" in source is passed without change to output XML
- * `IF_TAGS_ABSENT` - Brackets aren't escaped if text contains tags.
+ * `IF_TAGS_ABSENT` - Brackets aren't escaped if text contains tags or CDATA section.
 Eg.
    &lt;b&gt;bold&lt;/b&gt; will be passed without change, but "if x&lt;4 then…" becomes "if x&amp;lt;4 then…".
-   See [JSoup](http://jsoup.org) - library used to detect tags
  * `tagEscapingStrategyColumnName` - default=unset (no column), name of the column containing non-default tag escaping strategy, if cell is non-empty then strategy defined there is used instead of global one

 #### CSV format:
 * `csvStrategy` - default=`null` (library default strategy, equivalent of